texfaq/texfaq.github.io/FAQ-cmdstar.md

 specifications, it _is_ part of the
 [LaTeX&nbsp;3 experimental harness](FAQ-LaTeX3).
-Simply loading the package to provide `\DeclareDocumentCommand` ''pulls in'' all of the LaTeX3 kernel (a large bunch of packages) via the [`expl3`](https://ctan.org/pkg/expl3) package.
+Simply loading the package to provide `\DeclareDocumentCommand` "pulls in" all of the LaTeX3 kernel (a large bunch of packages) via the [`expl3`](https://ctan.org/pkg/expl3) package.